-You should aim to consume high-quality proteins like organic eggs, grass-fed beef, wild-caught fish, and low-sugar dairy products.
+While all protein sources contribute to increasing muscle mass, prioritize high-quality options such as organic eggs, grass-fed beef, wild-caught fish, and low-sugar dairy products.

 Drinking More Water

-The recommended amount of water intake for adults is about 12 cups a day, depending on gender and height .
+Furthermore, the Mayo Clinic indicates that the recommended amount of water intake for adults is approximately 12 cups a day, varying with gender and height .

 Related Article: Best Weight Loss Drinks